prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

 Synopsis
 -------------------------------------------------------------------------------

-The following examples shows how to do the following:
+The part shows how to:

-  * search Pfam database to identify pfam accession no and other details
+  * search Pfam database to identify family accession numbers and information
-  * fetch the MSA of the pfam using acession no
+  * fetch the MSA of the Pfam using accession no
   * parse the MSA, filter, slice MSA, write the MSA

+.. ipython:: python

+   from prody import *
+   from matplotlib.pylab import *
+   ion()  # turn interactive mode on

 Search Pfam
 -------------------------------------------------------------------------------